 In 2010, when FBP found out that the NY Department of Transportation (DOT) planned to close the street adjacent to the garden (Hudson St. between Reade and Chambers streets) for a 3-year-long reconstruction project, the group became worried.
 The small stretch of Hudson Street adjacent to the garden was about to become a holding area for construction equipment and Port-o-Potties.
 Instead, FBP propsoed that the DOT transform the street into a temporary pedestrian plaza.
 With tables, chairs and planters provided by DOT, plus donations from the community and local businesses, FBP created a temporary plaza.
 FBP maintained the site and hosted free community events each spring and fall for the duration of the city's construction project.
 In 2011, Community Board 1 voted to make the plaza a permanent part of the community and FBP embarked on what would become a decade-long campaign to redesign and reconstruct the plaza into a purpose-built public space with more greenery, seating and 24-hour lighting.

 In 2020, after successfully fundraising nearly $2M and 2 years of construction delays, the newly designed plaza reopened to the public.
-The plaza's $75,000/year maintenance costs remain the sole responsibility of FBP.
+The plaza's $85,000/year maintenance costs remain the sole responsibility of FBP.
 Every aspect of the plaza's upkeep– from its daily set up and break down to twice-daily cleaning and trash removal, to seasonal plantings and garden care– is funded by donations and managed by FBP's small team of volunteers and vendors.
+In the spring of 2022 they welcomed Z*EATZ, a food and beverage kiosk which off sets some of the maintenance costs.
 In addition, Friends of Bogardus Plaza host free, family-friendly events throughout the year to help build community awareness of the plaza and its on-going need for local support.
 FBP is constantly developing new ways to build interest in the plaza and is eager for new neighbors to join its efforts.
 If you'd if you'd like to support FBP, please consider making a donation today and/or volunteering .